Sduttt/JS_Assignments/README.md

 **Live link:** [Here](https://binary2deci.netlify.app/)

 ## **14. Stopwatch:**
 This is a normal Stopwatch.
 I have designed th UI of this app and used Tailwind CSS for that.
+This app is mobile responsive.

 **Screenshot:**